-Dogs that have difficulty getting around spend more time licking and grooming.
-So dogs that are overweight, and dogs that have joint problems, dogs with thin skin due to Cushing's disease and hypothyroid dogs with lowered immunity are all more likely to injure their skin and paws in the process.
+Dogs that have difficulty getting around due to arthritis spend more time licking and grooming.
+So dogs that are overweight, dogs that have joint problems, dogs with thin skin due to Cushing's disease and hypothyroid dogs with lowered immunity are all more likely to injure their skin and paws.
 These are generally older pets.
 You can learn some of the steps you can take to help them here.
 When you get your next dog, when your child tells you he/she wants a dog, when your friend and neighbor tells you he/she is thinking about a new dog,

 Some dogs are real stinkers about letting you clip their toenails to proper length.
 Many owners are fearful that they might clip a nail too short and it will bleed or cause pain to their pet.
-That fear transfers to the pet as well, complicating the problem.
+That fear transfers to the dog as well, complicating the problem.
 However toenails that have overgrown begin to twist the joints of the toes, resulting in joint damage and pain.
 That pain is occasionally the cause of paw licking.
-Over grown toenails are also more likely to snag and break.
-Nails can actually spiral back into the paw causing a very painful, infected lesion that the dog will continuously lick.
+Overgrown toenails are also more likely to snag and break.
+Nails can actually spiral back into the paw itself causing a very painful, infected lesion that the dog will continuously lick.